 Columbia Care decided to focus on selling "Seed & Strain" products which would be slightly different in flavor and impact in every state, and even within each state as various crops were harvested.
 Customers would recognize common characteristics from different strains, but would accept that the experience would not be consistent.
 A Columbia Care official said clearly:24

 In 2021, the General Assembly finally legalized possession of marijuana for recreational use.
 The law created the Virginia Cannabis Control Authority to establish procedures and administer sale of recreational marijuana by the start of 2024.
 In 2023, the General Assembly transferred responsibility of medical marijuana oversight from the Board of Pharmacy to the Virginia Cannabis Control Authority, starting in January 2024.

 The legislature focused on consideration of social equity when authorizing 400 licenses for sale of recreational marijuana and 450 licenses for growing it.
 Sale of marijuana for recreational use created new business opportunities and tax revenue, which could be directed to address systemic racism and discrimination in previous enforcement of drug laws.

 The Virginia Cannabis Control Authority was directed to limit vertical integration to small businesses when issuing licenses for marijuana cultivation, manufacturing, wholesale operations or retail sales.
-Medical marijuana producers and industrial hemp operations were required them to pay a $1 million fee before such large businesses could get any license associated with recreational marijuana:25
+Medical marijuana producers and industrial hemp operations were required them to pay a $1 million fee before such large businesses could get any license associated with recreational marijuana:26

 when the General Assembly legalized marijuana possession for recreational use in 2021, it did not alter the established medical marijuana sales process

 After Green Thumb Industries acquired Dharma Pharmaceuticals, it took advantage of the General Assembly's authorization in 2020 for medical marijuana sellers to open five additional outlets within their health district.
 The former Floyd's Bank building in Salem was converted to a sales outlet with drive-through service in August, 2021.
-The RISE Salem outlet was purely for sales; all the marijuana was grown and processed in Abingdon.26
+The RISE Salem outlet was purely for sales; all the marijuana was grown and processed in Abingdon.27

 The 2021 General Assembly relaxed the initial ban on sale of medical marijuana products that could be smoked, rather than just products manufactured with extracted oils.
 Concerns about diversion of medical marijuana to recreational use diminished.
 In 2021, the legislature legalized recreational use and growing marijuana at home, and prepared to legalize sales for recreational use.

-Medical marijuana producers argued that extraction of oils sacrificed some of the minor cannabinoids and terpenes that were present in whole flower cannabis, but it was also clear that the companies were positioning themselves for the future business of selling for recreational use.27
+Medical marijuana producers argued that extraction of oils sacrificed some of the minor cannabinoids and terpenes that were present in whole flower cannabis, but it was also clear that the companies were positioning themselves for the future business of selling for recreational use.28

 A year after the first medical marijuana sales, the Virginia Board of Pharmacy had approved 33,000 applications and issued cards for purchasers to use at the authorized dispensaries.